talJoffeExelate/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 Enumerate all entries in a directory/directory tree: commits them.

-Because of the risk of multiple job/task attempts in the `__pending` tree, this should no be called directly against that tree, only against those tasks known to have complete
+Because of the risk of multiple job/task attempts in the `__magic` tree, this should no be called directly against that tree, only against those tasks known to have complete